Divisions of Pakistan: New Divisions

 When West Pakistan was dissolved, the divisions were regrouped into four new provinces.
 Gradually over the late 1970s, new divisions were formed; Hazara and Kohat divisions were split from Peshawar Division; Gujranwala Division was formed from parts of Lahore and Rawalpindi divisions; Dera Ghazi Khan Division was split from Multan Division; Faisalabad Division was split from Sargodha Division; Sibi Division was formed from parts of Kalat and Quetta divisions; Lasbela District was transferred from Karachi Division to Kalat Division; Makran Division split from Kalat Division.
 The name of Khairpur Division was changed to Sukkur Division and Headquarters of Khairpur Division shifted from khairpur to Sukkur.
 Shaheed Benazirabad is also a new division in Sindh.

 During the military rule of General Zia-ul-Haq, the Advisory Council of Islamize Ideology (headed by Justice Tanzilur Rahman) was tasked with finding ways to Islamic the country.
 One of its recommendations was that the existing four provinces should be dissolved and the twenty administrative divisions should become new provinces in a federal structure with greater devolution of power, but this proposal was never implemented.

 In the recent past (i.e. in last three decades), Naseerabad Division was split from Sibi Division; Zhob Division was split from Quetta Division; Bannu Division was split from Dera Ismail Khan Division; Mardan Division was split from Peshawar Division; Larkana Division were split from Sukkur Division and Shaheed Benazirabad Division Mirpur Khas Division was split from Hyderabad Division.
 Sahiwal Division was formed from parts of Lahore and Multan Divisions while Sheikhupura Division was formed from Lahore and Faisalabad Divisions.
 The capital of Kalat Division was moved from Kalat to Khuzdar.
 Rakhshan Division is recently added to Balochistan comprising parts of Quetta and Kalat Divisions with capital at Kharan.

-Recently in June 2021, Loralai Division was added to Balochistan, by splitting off from Zhob Division.
+In June 2021, Loralai Division was added to Balochistan, by splitting off from Zhob Division.

+In 2026, Pishin Division, Koh-e-Sulaiman Division and Lasbela Division were added to Balochistan after the Government of Balochistan launched administrative reforms and restructuring across the province, Kalat Division was abolished and renamed to Khuzdar Division.
+Pishin was split from Quetta Division, Koh-e-Sulaiman was split from Zhob and Loralai Divisions, and Lasbela from the former Kalat Division.